LenderPanel.com

 Please confirm whether this Transfer of Equity is part of any Matrimonial Proceedings?
 If so, please provide the name, address, telephone number and reference of the Matrimonial Solicitor instructed to act, along with a copy of the sealed Consent or Court Order?

-Caveats to be read in further to the above First Direct transfer of equity Questions and Answers :
+Information to consider in supporting the above First Direct transfer of equity information :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the First Direct conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, the lease may require that you have a license to do so from the landlord.
-If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance